jniemann66/sndspec/README.md

 *note: this project requires C++17 or higher. (gcc &gt;= 8 / Clang &gt;= 7)*

+on *nix systems, the libraries are usually placed in standard places, eg (on Ubuntu) : /usr/lib/x86_64-linux-gnu/libsndfile.so /usr/lib/x86_64-linux-gnu/libfftw3.so /usr/lib/x86_64-linux-gnu/libcairo.so

+for Windows, the relevant dlls are placed in subdirectories of the project directory

 #### known compiling problems
 if you get an error like this (from the linker) on Linux:
 ~~~